oliviermartin7/LidarForFuel/README.md

 Please check the Code_examples folder to find examples on how to download french ALS data and to run the two functions with lidR package.
 Specifically find

-1. Script *dl_tiles* : how to download files from a list of URL.
+1. Script 1\_*dl_tiles* : how to download files from a list of URL.
 Basically if a list of URL has been downloaded from the IGN (french national geographic institute) [platform](https://geoservices.ign.fr/lidarhd#telechargementclassifiees).

-2. Script *pretraitement*: how to run the fPCpretreatment function on a las catalog with lidR package to obtain the pretreated laz tiles
+2. Script 2_fPC*pretraitment*: how to run the fPCpretreatment function on a las catalog with lidR package to obtain the pretreated laz tiles

-3. Script *CBD_profile:* how to run fCBDprofile_fuelmetrics function on a las catalog with lidR package to obtain the raster files
+3. Script 3_f*CBD_profiles_fuelmetrics_ex:* how to run fCBDprofile_fuelmetrics function on a las catalog with lidR package to obtain the raster files